 Termite infestations can cause major damage to buildings and furniture.
-It has recently been reported by the National Pest Management Association, that termites actually cause more than $5 billion worth in damages annually in the United States.
-That’s more than fire, earthquakes and storms combined!
-Unfortunately, most homeowner insurance policies won’t cover termite damage and most termite infestations are well established before outward signs become visible, but becoming familiar with termite infestation signs may help you identify an infestation and get prompt treatment.
+It has recently been reported by the National Pest Management Association that termites actually cause more than $5 billion worth in damages annually in the United States.
+That’s more money in damages than fire, earthquakes, and storms combined!

 There are two main species of termites that affect U.S. homes: termites that live underground (subterranean termites) and those that live entirely in wood (drywood termites).
 Drywood termites can be found in the furniture, framing and hardwood flooring of homes, whereas subterranean termites build colonies in the soil.